-TWO Electives from within UTC or Across the Faculty
+TWO Electives from within UTC or across the Faculty

-EDRS6002: Research Methods EDRS6003: Mixed Methods

-EDRS6024: Qualitative Research Methods in Education (confirm course code and title)
+EDRS6003: Mixed Methods Research in Education EDRS6024: Qualitative Research in Education EDRS6726: Quantitative Research Methods

-AREAS OF CONCENTRATIONS
+AREAS OF CONCENTRATION

 Students are required to choose 12 credits or 4 courses from one of the areas of concentration.
 Students may choose a maximum of 6 credits or 2 courses chosen from graduate courses offered by the University of the West Indies or UTCWI.